 University Administered Loans and Work Study

 UIC’s Office of Student Financial Aid (OSFA) awards and coordinates assistance from a variety of federal and state financial aid programs.
-Graduate students are eligible for Perkins Loans, Stafford Student Loans, Loans for Parents, Supplemental Loans for Students, and College Work Study.
+Graduate students are eligible for Federal Stafford Loans, Graduate Plus Loans, Federal Work Study, and private loans.

 Applicants for financial aid awarded through the OSFA must be U.S. citizens or permanent residents and must have applied for admission to a degree-granting program of the University.
 To receive assistance, students must be admitted to and enrolled in a degree-granting program.

-Students can also consult the fellowship coordinator in the Graduate College for further information about outside sources of funding opportunities.
+Students may also consult the external fellowship coordinator in the Graduate College for further information about outside sources of funding opportunities.
 Please refer to http://grad.uic.edu/cms/?pid=1000079.

 Graduate students are governed by the policies of the University of Illinois at Chicago, the Graduate College, their disciplinary (line) college, and their department, and they are expected to become familiar with these policies.
 The Graduate Catalog in effect when the student begins enrollment in a degree program is the primary source of information on Graduate College policies pertaining to the student.
 Many of the University and departmental policies are listed in this catalog, and most programs have policy manuals for graduate students.
 When a department requirement is approved by and exceeds that of the Graduate College, it replaces the Graduate College standard.

 Adding and Dropping Courses

 Students may not add or drop a course after the tenth day of instruction in a semester unless approved by the director of graduate studies and the Graduate College.
 Please check the Office of the Registrar Web site http://www.uic.edu/depts/oar/registration/policies_procedures.html#dropping for the summer session deadlines.